 During the Revolving Period, the Company uses the proceeds from the lease collections to purchase additional Lease Receivables.
-The purchase price of the additional Lease Receivables is calculated on a discounted basis using an interest rate of 3.54% (previous period: 2.85%).
+The purchase price of the additional Lease Receivables is calculated on a discounted basis using an interest rate of 2.85% (previous period: 3.54%).

-Due to the requested and received additional advance for a total amount of EUR 32 million from the Subordinated Lender under the Subordinated Loan Agreement.
+During 2021 the Company requested and received additional advance for a total amount of EUR 15.1 million from the Subordinated Lender under the Subordinated Loan Agreement.
 The proceeds were used to finance the purchase of Additional Lease Vehicles and Additional Lease Receivables from the Originator.